nfergu/memalot/README.md

 ## CLI

-Memalot has a basic CLI that can be used to analyze memory leaks.
+Memalot has a basic CLI that can be used to view stored reports.

-To list leaks, run:
+To list reports, run:

 ```bash
 memalot list
 ```

-To print a report for a specific leak, run:
+To print a specific report, run:

 ```bash
 memalot print <report_id>